jxsvoboda/sycek/README.md

 Accepted syntax
 ---------------
 ccheck has a good understanding of the C language (C89, C99, C11, but *not* K & R).
-However for some particular syntax that is valid C but has bad style ccheck will fail with an Error instead of just reporting or fixing the style issue.
+However for some particular syntax that is valid C, but has bad style, ccheck will fail with an Error instead of just reporting or fixing the style issue.

-Examples of bad style that triggers a parse error include:
+Examples of bad style that currently triggers a parse error include:

   * Gratuitous `;` (e.g. empty declaration or null statement)
   * Empty statement as for loop iteration statement (ie. `for(a;b;)`)